What is a digital download and how does it work? Read our FAQs.

 - Go to files2zip.com and click Select files

-- Once finished, click on the unzipped JPG and PDF files and download to your device
+- Once finished, click on the unzipped JPG and PDF files and download them to your device

 After having unzipped your files, it's time to print!
-Printing your files is easy using these three options:
+Printing your files is easy with any of these three options:

-- Print at home: Print the files directly from your phone or computer using a desktop printer
+- Print at home: Print the files directly from your office printer by using your phone or a desktop computer

 - Send to an online printing service: Upload the files to an online printing service directly from your device

-- Deliver to a print shop: If you'd rather take your files to a print shop in person, you can put your files on a USB hard drive for transportation
+- Deliver to a print shop: If you'd rather take your files to a print shop in person, you can put your files on a USB hard drive and leave it to a professional

-There are dozens of printing sizes to choose from, so which is the best one?
-If you already have a frame picked out for your poster, you’ll obviously want to select a size that best matches the frame.
+There are many printing sizes to choose from, so which one should you pick?
+If you already have a frame picked out for your poster, you’ll obviously want to select the size to match your frame.
 However if you don't have a frame picked out yet, you may want to have a look at the most common frame sizes and choose your printing size accordingly.
 Planning ahead will prevent you having to search high and low for the perfect frame for your print.

-Hot tip: If you're thinking in between a larger and smaller size, always get the bigger one.
-A bigger file size can always be scaled down while keeping the quality of the image intact.
-A smaller size cannot be enlarged without losing quality if you later change your mind.
+If you're thinking between a large and small size, with digital downloads it's always smarter to get the bigger one.
+A bigger file size can always be scaled down, while still keeping the quality of the image intact.
+A smaller size on the other hand cannot be enlarged without losing image quality in case you change your mind later.

 "Hot tip: If you're thinking in between a larger and smaller size, always get the bigger one.

-When printing at home, you're pretty much restricted to the paper your desktop printer uses.
-If you’re looking for a more high-end result, you should send the files over to your local print shop for professional printing.
+When printing at home, you're pretty much restricted to the paper used by your desktop printer.
+To get a more high-end result, we recommend sending your files over to your local print shop or uploading them to an online site.
 When printing posters and wall art, high-quality matte card stock is the most recommended paper type.
 Most professional print shops already have this option as a default when ordering prints, so you might not even need to worry about choosing the right paper quality.

 Have another question?